People's Television Network: Contemporary period (since 1986)

 In March 2013, President Benigno Aquino III signed Republic Act 10390, superseding the old Charter, in which the management will be under reorganization and the government will infuse P5 billion to PTV to revitalize the station and make it "digital competitive" in spite of GMA Network's questionings of the law, fearing that it may enter competition.
 PTV has earned P59 million generated revenues for the first and second quarter of 2014.

-PTV has started their modernization program since 2012, including the acquisition of studio technical equipment, cameras, vehicles and high-powered transmitter for the main office in Visayas Avenue, Quezon City, together with few regional offices, included in their plans is the rehabilitation of PTV stations in Naga, Baguio, Iloilo, Cebu, Zamboanga, Cotabato, Calbayog, Tacloban, Pagadian and Dumaguete.
+PTV started their modernization program since 2012, including the acquisition of studio technical equipment, cameras, vehicles and high-powered transmitter for the main office in Visayas Avenue, Quezon City, together with few regional offices, included in their plans is the rehabilitation of PTV stations in Naga, Baguio, Iloilo, Cebu, Zamboanga, Cotabato, Calbayog, Tacloban, Pagadian, Davao and Dumaguete.

-Despite being operated with little or no budget, the new PTV had still managed to cover the biggest events in the country including the 2013 National and Local Elections, 2013 Central Visayas earthquake, Typhoon Ondoy (Ketsana), the visits of US President Barack Obama and Pope Francis, the APEC Philippines 2015. and the 2016 National and Local Elections.
+Despite being operated with little or no budget, the new PTV still managed to cover the biggest events in the country including the 2013 National and Local Elections, 2013 Central Visayas earthquake, Typhoon Ondoy (Ketsana), the visits of US President Barack Obama and Pope Francis, the APEC Philippines 2015. and the 2016 National and Local Elections.
 PTV also reintroduced its broadcast of the station's digital clock embedded on the lower left part of the screen in 2013, 7 years after Radio Philippines Network abandoned its longstanding practice for 32 years.

-In 2005, several Radio ng Bayan programs were also aired on then NBN with the Visayas Avenue studios used for some of them, under the Tinig ng Bayan banner.
+In 2005, several Radyo ng Bayan programs were also aired on then NBN with the Visayas Avenue studios used for some of them, under the Tinig ng Bayan banner.
 In 2014, the partnership between the two was revived with an all new morning news program, RadyoBisyon, which is also simulcast on IBC-13 and heard in Radyo ng Bayan stations nationwide, broadcasting from its own studios and the RnB radio booth.
 Before the launch, RnB - as part of the Philippine Broadcasting Service - had already, since 2012, been simulcasting News @ 1 and News @ 6 on radio on all its stations.

 Recent developments

+Then Secretary Herminio Coloma ensured the modernization and reorganization of PTV4.
+In September 2015, Secretary Coloma has appointed a new General Manager Albert D. Bocobo.
+Prior to his appointment, GM Bocobo was former Meralco executive.
+He completed a Business Management course at the Asian Institute of Management and the National Universiry of Singapore.
+During GM Bocobo's short stint, he spearheaded the continuation of PTV's modernization by implementing the networks "One Look Project".
+All acquisition of digital equipment including the renovation of the PTV headquarters and studio units were also implemented utilizing the existing capital outlay budget as a result of the PTV Law.
+As a result, viewership and reach greatly improved.

+Prior to this, GM Bocobo reported to the PCOO hierarchy and to the GCG or Governance Commission on GOCCs that the network was experiencing financial losses in the amount of -14 million a month.
+In view of this problem the network is facing, he was prompted to request the DBM to immediately release the budget subsidy to fund the immediate reorganization of PTV.